Official trips - less than 28 days

 In countries where a hotel allowance has not been fixed, reasonable expenses for a hotel room with a bath or other suitable accommodation is reimbursed.
 "Suitable" accommodation means a room of hotel-like standard with a toilet and bathroom in the immediate vicinity, usually with the option of meals in the form of breakfast.
 Remember that it is possible to book hotels through CWT.

-Read more on the page about booking hotels.
+Read more on the page about acommodation.

 Travel insurance